portabletext/editor/packages/editor/README.md

 The `useEditor` hook gives you access to the active editor. `send` lets you send events to the editor.
 You can view the full list of events in the [Behavior API reference](https://www.portabletext.org/reference/behavior-api/).

+> [!NOTE]
-_Note: The example above sends a `focus` event after each action.
+> The example above sends a `focus` event after each action.
 Normally when interacting with a button, the browser removes focus from the text editing area.
-This event returns focus to the field to prevent interrupting the user._
+This event returns focus to the field to prevent interrupting the user.

 ### Bring it all together